lokasenna9312/Fly_Force/README.md

 - To make fallen player not be available to do actions.
 - To make GameOver scene only occurs when all of player's bullet are vanished from game scene.
 - To make the dead player's vessel move by inertia maintaining its pre-destruction momentum.
+- To make bomb projectiles accelerate for 2 seconds after firing.
+(Granted Dynamic properties to Rigidbody2D)